Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/README.md

 ## [`Experiments`](./experiments)
 * [`dataExploration.ipynb`](./experiments/dataExploration.ipynb): visualize the images and the class distribution.
-* [`inceptionNet.ipynb`](./experiments/inceptionNet.ipynb): notebook reporting the experiment using the inceptionNet model.
+* [`inceptionNet.ipynb`](./experiments/inceptionNet.ipynb): notebook reporting the experiments using the inceptionNet model.
-* [`inceptionNetMCD.ipynb`](./experiments/inceptionNetMCD.ipynb): notebook reporting the experiment using the modified version of the inceptionNet model with Monte Carlo dropout.
+* [`inceptionNetMCD.ipynb`](./experiments/inceptionNetMCD.ipynb): notebook reporting the experiments using the modified version of the inceptionNet model with Monte Carlo dropout.
-* [`covidGAN.ipynb`](./experiments/covidGAN.ipynb): notebook reporting the experiment using the covidGAN model.
+* [`covidGAN.ipynb`](./experiments/covidGAN.ipynb): notebook reporting the experiments using the covidGAN model.
-* [`covidUnetGAN.ipynb`](./experiments/covidUnetGAN.ipynb): notebook reporting the experiment using the covidUnetGAN model.
+* [`covidUnetGAN.ipynb`](./experiments/covidUnetGAN.ipynb): notebook reporting the experiments using the covidUnetGAN model.
-* [`cGAN.ipynb`](./experiments/cGAN.ipynb): notebook reporting the experiment using the cGAN and cGAN_Uncertainty model.
+* [`cGAN.ipynb`](./experiments/cGAN.ipynb): notebook reporting the experiments using the cGAN and cGAN_Uncertainty model.
-* [`unetcGAN.ipynb`](./experiments/cGAN.ipynb): notebook reporting the experiment using the unetcGAN model.
+* [`unetcGAN.ipynb`](./experiments/cGAN.ipynb): notebook reporting the experiments using the unetcGAN model.
-* [`AC-CGAN.ipynb`](./experiments/AC-CGAN.ipynb): notebook reporting the experiment using the ACCGAN and ACCGAN_Uncertainty model.
+* [`AC-CGAN.ipynb`](./experiments/AC-CGAN.ipynb): notebook reporting the experiments using the ACCGAN and ACCGAN_Uncertainty model.
-* [`compute_FID.ipynb`](./experiments/compute_FID.ipynb):  notebook reporting the experiment to compute FID for all the generated images by each model.
+* [`compute_FID.ipynb`](./experiments/compute_FID.ipynb):  notebook reporting the experiments to compute FID for all the generated images by each model.
 * [`InceptionGenerativeClassification.ipynb`](./experiments/InceptionGenerativeClassification.ipynb): notebook reporting the results of the Inception models trained on generated data.

 ##  [`Tools`](./tools)